Summer research internships

 At the end of the vacation internship

-You will be asked to submit a one-page report on your project and complete an evaluation form to feedback on your experience.
+You will be asked to submit a 1-page report on your project and complete an evaluation form to feedback on your experience.

 Salary payment administration